DevenBL/whisper_mic/README.md

 # This fork's additions
-mic_exec.py has the ability to run scripts if you say the name of a script in the directory you specified with --scriptpath
+mic_exec.py has the ability to run scripts if you say the name of a script in the directory you specified with --scriptpath Right now --scriptpath is a mandatory option with no error handling

 ## Video Tutorial